kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 ### Q163
 A 69-year-old man presents with a caecal mass presumed to be adenocarcinoma.
 While undergoing staging investigations, he develops right-sided abdominal pain, guarding and rebound in the right iliac fossa (RIF) associated with fever.
 There is a mild pyrexia and raised white blood cell count.
-#### Answer: A. Appendicitis - ?
+#### Answer: A. Appendicitis - TRUE
+- Appendicitis is a complication of caecal carcinoma due to obstruction of the lumen
+- However, an important differential is perforation and formation of a localised abscess
+	- which can present with the same symptoms

 ### Q164
-A 70-year-old man with a known tumour of the transverse colon presents with spasms of abdominal pain, abdominal distension and dehydration.
-A new sausage-shaped mass is palpable in the epigastrium.
+A 70-year-old man with a *known tumour* of the transverse colon presents with spasms of abdominal pain, abdominal distension and dehydration.
+A new *sausage-shaped mass* is palpable in the epigastrium.
-#### Answer: B. Colocolic intussusception - ?
+#### Answer: B. Colocolic intussusception - TRUE
+- Intussusception typically presents as in this case and the tumour acts as the apex
+- **NOTE** Half of all adult intussusceptions are due to carcinoma

 ### Q165
 A 52-year-old man with metastatic adenocarcinoma of the transverse colon presents with faecal vomiting.
-#### Answer: F. Obstruction - ?
+#### Answer: F. Obstruction - *FALSE*
+- Direct invasion of a tumour into a neighbouring organ can cause a fistula, eg vesicocolic, rectovaginal or, in the case in the question, fistulation of the transverse colon to the stomach or duodenum

 Q166-168: Theme: Abnormalities of Calcium Balance